 Better Business Bureaus across the country are receiving reports of a new scam on Craigslist that deceives buyers by falsely claiming BBB accreditation and participation in a phony buyer’s protection program.
 BBB warns that there is no such thing as a BBB Purchase Protection Program and any online seller claiming participation in this program is scamming customers.

 In its 2008 Internet Crime Report, the Internet Crime Complaint Center (IC3) reported receiving 275,284 complaints, more than a 33 percent increase from 2007, with a total dollar loss from all fraud cases of $264.6 million.
 And scams involving non-delivered merchandise and/or payment were by far the most reported offense, comprising nearly 33 percent of all complaints.

-“Consumers look for BBB Accredited Businesses and the BBB seal when evaluating the trustworthiness of businesses because the logo tells them that the business lives up to BBB’s rigorous standards,” said Steve Cox, BBB spokesperson.
-“Unfortunately, some businesses and scammers will lie to customers and falsely claim that they are accredited by BBB, therefore it’s important to verify BBB accreditation at the source at bbb.org.”
+“Consumers look for BBB Accredited Businesses and the BBB seal when evaluating the trustworthiness of businesses - this logo tells them the business meets the BBB’s rigorous standards,” said Karen Nalven, BBB President.
+“Unfortunately, some unscrupulous businesses falsely claim that they are accredited by the BBB, therefore it’s important to verify BBB accreditation at our bbb.org website.”

 BBB has received reports from consumers from coast to coast who were shopping for items on Craigslist—such as golf bags and strollers—and came across an ad claiming that the seller was accredited by BBB.
 After inquiring about the item, the buyer received an e-mail from the seller.
 The e-mail explained that the seller was accredited by BBB and that they were a participant in the BBB Protection Program.
 This supposed program would protect the buyer should they not receive the items they paid for.